 Finally, you’ll need to clean the drawer under the oven.
 Spray with your all-purpose cleaner and wipe it clean with a microfiber cloth.
-If there are a lot of crumbs that you can’t get out with just your cloth, use your vacuum cleaner’s hose to reach in and suck up all the crumbs.
-Then replace the pans neatly in the drawer.
+If there are a lot of crumbs that you can’t get out with your cloth, use your vacuum cleaner’s hose to reach in and suck up all the crumbs.
+Then replace the pans in the drawer.

-Then it’s time to tackle the inside of the refrigerator and freezer.
+Next, it’s time to tackle the inside of the refrigerator and freezer.

 I recommend while you’re cleaning out your refrigerator, evaluate the food that you have.
 Get rid of unhealthy food that you don’t NEED to have in your house.
 Cleaning out your kitchen can be good for both cleanliness and health benefits!

 Make sure you have a designated section for each type of food in your refrigerator.
 For example, this drawer is for our greens (lettuce, cucumbers, etc), and the drawer underneath it is for the rest of our refrigerated vegetables.
 Our drawer above this one contains our cheese and lunch meat.
 We have a shelf for drinks, a shelf for leftovers/prepped food, and a shelf for fruit.
-On the side of our refrigerator, we have all of our jarred food items – pickles, salad dressings, barbecue sauces, etc.
+On the side of our refrigerator, we have all our jarred food items – pickles, salad dressings, barbecue sauces, etc.